December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 Performance-Based SEO

-As you evaluate providers, match the pricing model to your goals: retainers for sustained growth, projects for specific fixes, hourly for quick expertise, and be cautious with performance-only offers.
+Performance-based deals promise payment for results.
+They can sound attractive, but they’re risky—providers might chase low-value keywords or use aggressive tactics that expose your site to penalties.
+Match the pricing model to your goals: retainers for sustained growth, projects for specific fixes, hourly for quick expertise, and caution with performance-only offers.

 The Key Factors That Determine Your SEO Price